mmitoraj/tech-writer-interview-task-kyma/regular/README.md

 ## Step 3

 Explore the Kyma cluster.
-Create a ClusterRoleBinding and bind the **recruitment** group to the **kyma-edit** ClusterRole.
+Create a ClusterRoleBinding and bind the **your_initials_recruitment** group to the **kyma-edit** ClusterRole.
 Create a step-by-step instruction for users that want to achieve this exact goal.
 Introduce the instruction with an `H2` heading.

 When writing the instructions, follow the [Kyma guidelines for creating content](https://github.com/kyma-project/community/tree/master/guidelines/content-guidelines), the [Microsoft Manual of Style](https://docs.microsoft.com/en-us/style-guide/welcome/), and reference the writing style seen on [kyma-project.io](https://kyma-project.io/docs/) to create a piece that could become a part of product documentation.